 Opening LidRun Outside the App Store

-LidRun isn't distributed through the Mac App Store, so the first time you open it, macOS shows a dialog asking if you're sure you want to run an app downloaded from the internet.
-That's a standard macOS check, not a sign that something's wrong — click Open, and here's exactly why that's safe.
+LidRun isn't distributed through the Mac App Store, so the first time you open it, macOS shows a one-time Gatekeeper dialog saying it was downloaded from the Internet, with an Open button.
+That's Apple's standard check for any signed app installed outside the App Store — not a sign that something's wrong.
+Click Open, and it won't ask again.

 Why LidRun isn't on the App Store

-App Store apps run in a sandbox that blocks the specific system permission LidRun needs to manage sleep and clamshell behavior.
-That permission is the whole point of the app, so a sandboxed version would lose Closed-Lid mode entirely — the feature people install LidRun for.
+App Store apps run inside a strict sandbox that blocks the specific system permission LidRun needs to manage sleep and clamshell behavior — the ability to call macOS's own pmset power-management tool to hold off sleep while an agent is running, and to disable sleep entirely for Closed-Lid mode.
+That permission is the whole point of the app: a sandboxed version would lose Closed-Lid mode completely, which is the feature most people install LidRun for.

-The tradeoff is that LidRun ships as a direct download instead, which is exactly why macOS shows the extra confirmation dialog the first time you open it.
+The tradeoff is that LidRun ships as a direct download from lidrun.com instead.
+Direct distribution is exactly why macOS shows the extra confirmation dialog the first time you open it — the same check every non-App-Store Mac app goes through, not something specific to LidRun.

 What to do when you open it